SmilingZero/BlazeBlack2ReduxWiki/docs/nuzlocke.md

  - Other regular trainers all have their levels dynamically scaled, depending on the number of badges earned, like in Vanilla.
 This scales upto a maximum of +7 levels, depending on the area.
  - Important trainers don't use items in battle, to help prevent player abuse of their predictability.
  - The player is healed before most important battles to prevent Guts/Poison Heal/Quick Feet etc abuse.
 This also helpfully reduces gym backtracking and helps keep the player on equal footing with the a.i.

+## Encounter Locations by Split

+!!!
+Note
+    This is a work in progress.
+Splits are made where they make sense.
+Does not take into account the special encounters in each route.

+--8<-- "includes/nuzlocke_encounter_table.md"